 So it turns out that while “doing it for the ‘gram” might look good on your feed, it could potentially compromise your outlook on people you actually enjoy IRL.
 And who needs that?

-How to Take a Social Media Detox
+How to Quit Social Media (Or Simply Detox)

 I understand that not everyone is interested in quitting social media for good, or even resonates with my perspective.
 But by speaking with friends, co-workers, and even strangers, I learned that most people are at least intrigued by the idea of a temporary social detox.